theblaisecode/Event-Tickets/README.md

 # Events Ticket
-A dynamic web application that allows users to enter their information via a form and generate a ticket.
+A dynamic web application that allows users to enter their information via a form and generate a downloadable ticket.
 Built using React Router, Vite, TypeScript, React Icons, html2canvas, and Styled Components to provide an engaging and smooth user experience.

 **Live Website** - [Insert live URL here]